2023 Solar Incentives Guide for Fairhope, AL - Tax Credits & Rebates

 - between the dates specified by a particular incentive.

-Specific incentives, including those given out by the Alabama government or by your county/municipality, might have additional qualifications.
-Talk to your local Fairhope solar installer to find out what incentives your project may qualify for.
+Specific incentives, including ones handled by the Alabama government or by your county/municipality, may have additional qualifications.
+Talk to your local Fairhope solar installer to discover what incentives your project will qualify for.

 How long until the federal solar tax credit ends?